 If the author’s email is not listed, you can try to finding him/her on LinkedIn.

-Step 3: Pitch your product – the last step is simple, but really important.
+The last step is simple, but really important.
 You need to correctly pitch your product in order to maximize your chances of getting reviews.

 Take some time to review previous posts by all the authors you’re about to contact.
 Pay attention to what interests them and what they’re passionate about.